 While retaining existing customers has more chances of repeat sales, you need to acquire good quality leads to meet your targets, scale the business, stay ahead of the competition, and have a healthy B2B sales pipeline.

-Therefore, it would be best to invest in content creation because it is the best way to attract quality leads.
+To understand your lead quality, you need to be efficient when it comes to lead tracking.
+Getting a real-time view of how your marketing channels drive new leads will help you send the right content to the right leads at the right time.
 Bring your in-house marketing team to figure out what content strategy would work for your business and create content that caters to your target audience.

 2. Qualifying opportunities or prospects